 Creating Early Warning Systems

 Days cash on hand provides an immediate financial health snapshot by dividing current cash by average daily burn.
-Track payment timing shifts in accounts receivable aging and accounts payable scheduling, since these affect when cash actually moves even if your P&L looks stable.
+Track payment timing shifts in your receivables and payables, since these affect when cash actually moves even if your P&L looks stable.

-Monitor leading indicators like sales pipeline velocity, customer payment delays, and vendor payment terms changes.
-Build buffer calculations into your planning: never wait until you have less than six months of runway to begin fundraising, since emergency fundraising from a position of weakness typically results in unfavorable terms.
+Monitor leading indicators like sales pipeline velocity, customer payment delays, and vendor payment term changes.
+Build buffer into your planning: never wait until you have less than six months of runway to begin fundraising, since emergency fundraising from a position of weakness typically results in unfavorable terms.

 Who Should Receive Runway Alerts